facebook/prophet/README.md

 ```

 The default dependency that Prophet has is `cmdstanpy`.
-When installed using Pip, Prophet will install its own version of CmdStan.
+When installed using Pip, Prophet will install its own
+pre-packaged version of CmdStan.
-If this is undesired, you can set the environment variable `NO_REPACKAGE_CMDSTAN` when building from source.
+If this is undesired, you can set the environment variable `PROPHET_REPACKAGE_CMDSTAN` to  `False`
+when building from source.

 After installation, you can [get started!](https://facebook.github.io/prophet/docs/quick_start.html#python-api)